 On October 9, 1952, the Port Authority adopted the Consolidated Bond Resolution establishing the issue of Consolidated Bonds.
 A copy of the Consolidated Bond Resolution is set forth at "Consolidated Bond Resolution" in this Section III.
 Each series of Consolidated Bonds is issued pursuant to the Consolidated Bond Resolution.
-The resolutions pertaining to the establishment and the authorization of the issuance of, and the authorization of the sale of, the Bonds are set forth at "Resolution Establishing and Authorizing the Issuance of Consolidated Bonds, One Hundred Ninety-second Series through Consolidated Bonds, Two Hundred Eleventh Series" in Section VI hereof.
-Each of such resolutions must be studied for a precise understanding of its provisions.
+The Consolidated Bond Resolution must be studied for a precise understanding of its provisions.